kriskowal/gtor/README.md

-The field of reactivity is carved into plots ranging from "reactive programming" to the subltly distinct "*functional* reactive programming", with acrage set aside for "self adjusting computation" and with neighbors like "bindings".
+The field of reactivity is carved into plots ranging from "reactive programming" to the subltly distinct "*functional* reactive programming", with acrage set aside for "self adjusting computation" and with neighbors like "bindings" and "operational transforms".
 Adherents favor everything from "continuation passing style" to "promises", or the related concepts of "deferreds" and "futures".
-Other problems lend themselves to "observables", sometimes called "signals" or "behaviors", and everyone agrees that "streams" are a good idea, but "publishers" and "subscribers" are distinct.
+Other problems lend themselves to "observables", "signals", or "behaviors", and everyone agrees that "streams" are a good idea, but "publishers" and "subscribers" are distinct.

 In 1905, Einstein created a theory of special relativity that unified the concepts of space and time, and went on to incorporate gravity, to bring the